 There are a number of Whisky Distilleries around Perthshire, and a distillery tour goes down a treat with whisky lovers.
 If you visit in August you can take in the Crieff Highland Games.
 Perth also has a racecourse, located within the grounds of Scone Palace.
 Perth Theatre is handily placed on the High Street, and at the top of George Street you’ll find the Perth Museum and Art Gallery, thought to be one of Scotland’s oldest museums.

 Perth is rich in history and architecture …..

-Scone Palace (pronounced “Skoon”) has played a significant role in Scottish history, and is a popular attraction.
-Many Scottish kings were crowned here, including Robert the Bruce.
+Scone Palace has played a significant role in our history, and is a popular attraction.
+Many Scottish kings were crowned here, most notable being Robert the Bruce.

 The Palace is now home to the Earl and Countess of Mansfield, and it certainly is worth a visit.
 It’s open to the public daily from March to the end of October.
 The visitor centre has a restaurant, coffee shop, gift and food shop.
-There’s a fee of around £7 for entry to both the Palace and grounds.
+There’s a charge for entry to the Palace and grounds.
 I should mention that Scone Palace is pronounced (“Skoon”).

 The Stone of Destiny …..

 In November 1996 it was safely returned to Scotland, and placed in Edinburgh Castle where it remains (at the time of writing) although there are calls to have it returned to its ‘rightful’ place.